brentvollebregt/nitratine.net/README.md

 ### Re-Scraping Pages
 In /admin, there is a "Re-scrape Pages" button.
 This checks all data.json article files for new data and will add any new articles if found.

-### Exporting Stats
-In /admin, there is a "Export Stats" button.
-This buttons will download a .json file of the current sites statistics.

-### Data Manipulation
-In /admin, there is a "Download JSON" and "Upload JSON" button.
-This allows you to download JSON to the text box underneath, edit and re-upload it to the server.

 ### Article Management
 In /admin, under "Download Article" you can enter a sub and an article name to download the article as a .zip<br>
 Under that is a "Delete Article" section.
 This allows you to delete an article by entering a sub and an article name.<br>
 Under that is a "Upload Article" section.
 This allows you to upload a zip file of an article by adding a file and entering a sub and an article name.
-These files need to be in the zip immediately (top level).<br>
+These files need to be in the zip immediately (top level).
+You will need to re-scrape to add these new articles.<br>
 Be aware that when downloading an article, the files need to be moved up to re-upload.

 These articles will be found at www.yourdomain.com/sub/article. e.g. nitratine.pythonanywhere.com/apps/colour

 ### Redirects
-Redirects can currently only be modified in the raw JSON.
-To set up a redirect, go to "redirects" in the json and create a new key-value pair in the dictionary.
-They key is the request.path (e.g. /to/be/redirected) and the value is where to redirect to (e.g./redirect/to/here).
-For example:
+To set up a redirect, go to the "Redirects" section in /admin and put where you would like to put the redirect from and to; then press add.
+Reloading the page will show the current redirects.
+To remove a redirect, put the 'from' link in the input beside the remove button and click remove.
+Refresh to see that is has been removed.
+In the server data, they can be manually done as below:
 ```json
 "redirects" : {
     "/apps/color": "/apps/colour",